performancecopilot/pcp/docs/pcp-programmers-guide.rst

 Configuring the Trace Library
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-configuration environment variables state flags diagnostic outputThe
-trace library is configurable through the use of environment variables
+The trace library is configurable through the use of environment variables
 listed in `table_title <#id5215299>`__ as well as through the state
 flags listed in `table_title <#id5215745>`__.
 Both provide diagnostic
 output and enable or disable the configurable functionality within the